singhshemona/capsule/README.md

 # Build My Capsule
 ## What is this?
 For those of you who prefer traveling light but still want to express your style.
 Build My Capsule allows you to enter your place of destination and a timeframe.
-In return, it gives you 5 essential wardrobe pieces to pack along with enough outfit ideas for your timeframe that can be put together from the 5 pieces.
+In return, it gives you 6 to 7 essential wardrobe pieces to pack along with enough outfit ideas for your timeframe that can be put together from the 5 pieces.

 ## To test out:
 (Coming soon)